-The trigger for Susanne Pittroff’s art action was the border closures to neighboring countries during the lockdown and the idea of using the medium “fabric” to overcome borders: international and interpersonal.
+Susanne Pittroff’s art action is triggered by the border closures to neighbouring countries during the first Corona-lockdown and the idea of using the medium of “fabric” to overcome borders: international and interpersonal.

-A white cloth, used in the hotel industry as table or bed linen, went on a journey.
-It was sent by post to artists in Berlin and Poland with the idea of integrating this sheet into everyday life, either simply using it and capturing traces of the environment, or artistically processing it.
+A white cloth, used in the hotel industry as table or bed linen, goes on a journey.
+It is sent by post to artists in Berlin and Poland with the idea of integrating this sheet into their everyday life, either simply using it and capturing traces of the environment, or artistically processing it.

-The individual treatment was filmed or photographed by the artists.
-Some cloths came back apparently unchanged, they served as props for an action, for example.
-Others were exposed to nature and showed visible marks.
-Some also used the cloth as a picture carrier.
-The medium of fabric provided diverse insights into ways of thinking and living, sometimes surprisingly intimate.
+The individual treatment is filmed or photographed by the artists.
+Some cloths come back seemingly unchanged, for example, they served as a prop for an action.
+Others are exposed to nature and show visible traces.
+Some also use the cloth as an image carrier.
+The medium of cloth provides diverse, sometimes surprisingly intimate insights into ways of thinking and living.

-The returned towels were exhibited at Gasteig HP8.
-Films made during the campaign were also shown.
+The returned cloths are exhibited at Gasteig HP8.
+Films made during the campaign are also shown.

-A book with detailed documentation of the project and texts by Prof. Marta Smolińska, Dr. Patrycja Cembrzyńska and Mareike Schwarz was published by icon Verlag.
+A book with detailed documentation of the project and texts by Prof. Marta Smolińska, Dr. Patrycja Cembrzyńska and Mareike Schwarz is published by icon Verlag.

 Paweł Matyszewski, Elżbieta Jabłońska, Justyna Balisz-Schmelz, Basia Bańda, Patrycja Cembrzyńska, Diana Lelonek, Justyna Balisz-Schmelz, Małgorzata Wielek-Mandrela, Piotr C. Kowalski, Urszula Kluz-Knopek, Anne Peschken und Marek Pisarsky, Izabela Chamczyk, Gruppe Frakcja aus Łódź, Endmöräne e.
 V., Berlin/ Brandenburg